East Bay: Rail

 Rail service in the East Bay dates to the First transcontinental railroad, when the Western Pacific Railroad was contracted by the Central Pacific Railroad to provide the link between the Bay and Sacramento.
 This railroad eventually became the Niles Canyon Railway.
 Service to Alameda commenced in September 1869, four months after driving the golden spike at Promintory, Utah.
 Oakland Long Wharf eventually became the western terminus before ferry service to San Francisco.
 This road provided the sole link to the rest of the country until about 1879 when a more direct route across the Carquinez Strait was completed.
 Today, Altamont Corridor Express (ACE) operates commuter rail services through Niles Canyon to San Jose.

 Streetcar service across the East Bay was historically provided by the Key System, incorporated in 1902 as the San Francisco, Oakland, and San Jose Railway.
 An amalgamation of several streetcar companies established in the late part of the century, the Key System provided interurban routes across Alameda county, with connections to San Francisco ferries via their private Key System Pier.
 Southern Pacific ran a competing system, East Bay Electric Lines, until they, too, had the Key System take over operations.
 When the San Francisco–Oakland Bay Bridge opened in 1936, Key System cars could make the trip directly to the Transbay Terminal across the lower deck.
 Streetcars were replaced with busses in 1948 and transbay service halted in 1958.
 The system's assets were sold to the newly formed AC Transit in 1960.

 The East Bay's modern rail transit service is Bay Area Rapid Transit, or BART, which was primarily designed to deliver commuters to San Francisco via the Transbay Tube, and to a lesser extent Oakland and Berkeley.

-Amtrak's California Zephyr terminates in Emeryville, providing connections as far as Chicago, and further stations across the East Bay are served by Amtrak California's Coast Starlight and San Joaquin.
+Amtrak's California Zephyr terminates in Emeryville, providing connections as far as Chicago, and further stations across the East Bay are served by Amtrak California's Coast Starlight and Gold Runner.